 We are pleased to do so, Peter, but not without also thanking you for the many years of enjoyment and excitement you gave to us British wrestling fans.
 Thank you Peter Preston, slayer of giants.

 Fifty years on....

 Peter Preston revealed what really happened the day he became the first man to beat Mick McManus on television...

-More than forty years after the black and white images flickered across the nation's television screens one of the century's most memorable bouts is still avidly discussed by British wrestling fans.
+More than fifty years after the black and white images flickered across the nation's television screens one of the century's most memorable bouts is still avidly discussed by British wrestling fans.